AlaricTheBlu/CyberSec-Project-1/README.md

 SSH into the control node and follow the steps below:
 - Copy the [ELK setup playbook](/Ansible/elk-setup.yml) into /etc/ansible
-- Update the *hosts* file to include an [elk] hosts collection, followed by {ELK server IP} ansible_python_interpreter=/usr/bin/python3
+- Update the *hosts* file to include an [elk] hosts collection
+- Inlcude by <ELK.VM.Internal.IP> ansible_python_interpreter=/usr/bin/python3 underneath the elk hosts header
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://<ELK.VM.External.IP>:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+Likewise, to install filebeat and metricbeat onto the Web servers:
+- Copy [their](/Ansible/filebeat-playbook.yml) corresponding [files](/Ansible/metricbeat-playbook.yml) into /etc/ansible
+- Update the *hosts* file to include a *webservers* host collection
+- Include <Web.VM.Internal.IP> ansible_python_interpreter=/usr/bin/python3 for each Web server we want the beats on
+- Run the playbook, and check the corresponding logs or metrics part of kibana to verify that they work.